 Data Distribution Based on a Distribution Map

-Data is spread equally among all nodes in the cache cluster thanks to the dynamic bucket distribution strategy offered by NCache.
-All 1000 buckets are assigned to the node when you start a cache cluster, which results in all data being stored in a single partition.
+Data is spread equally among all nodes in the cache cluster based on the NCache dynamic bucket distribution.
+All 1000 buckets are assigned to the node when you start a cache cluster.
+This results in all the data being stored in a single partition.
 To provide the best performance and load balancing, the buckets are then divided equally throughout the partitions when more nodes are added to the cluster.

 The 1000 buckets, for instance, are divided equally between the two partitions when a second node is added to the cluster, giving each split 500 buckets.
 Similarly, when a third node enters the cluster, the buckets are redistributed, giving each partition 333, 333, and 334 buckets, accordingly.

-Bucket distribution modifies once more if a partition leaves the cluster.
-To maintain an even distribution of the data, for instance, when a partition exits a three-node cluster, the 333 or 334 buckets that belong to that partition are dispersed across the two remaining nodes.
-NCache’s state transfer mechanism kicks in to rebalance the data between nodes whenever the bucket distribution changes, ensuring that data is distributed optimally in accordance with the bucket distribution.
+Bucket distribution modifies once more if a partition leaves the cluster. to maintain an even distribution of the data.
+For instance, when a partition exits a three-node cluster, the 333 or 334 buckets that belong to that partition are dispersed across the two remaining nodes.
+NCache’s state transfer mechanism begins to rebalance the data between nodes.
+This happens whenever the bucket distribution changes.
+This setup ensuring that the data is distributed optimally in accordance with the established bucket distribution strategy.
 Similarly, the client also receives the distribution map that informs about the running server nodes and their hash-based distributions.

 Data Load Balancing

-While redistributing buckets around the cache cluster’s nodes, NCache takes a data-centric strategy to make sure that the amount of data that each partition receives is balanced.
-In order to accomplish this, each partition in the cluster periodically exchanges the statistics of the buckets it owns with the other partitions in the cluster.
+While redistributing buckets across the cluster, NCache adopts a data-centric strategy.
+This ensures that the amount of data that each partition receives is balanced.
+Each partition in the cluster periodically exchanges the statistics of the buckets it owns with the other partitions in the cluster.
 This enables the creation of a balanced distribution map that accounts for the quantity of data each partition possesses.
-NCache automatically balances the data to ensure that each partition receive an equal share of data.
-It also allows to balance data manually.
+NCache automatically balances the data to ensure that each partition receives an equal share of data.
+It also allows users to balance data manually.
 You can read more about it here.

 Conclusion